You’re competing for the same share of attention on social media.

 And what better place to start than the content you publish?

-Because, the fact is, thriving on social media is about posting quality content that uniquely appeals to your audience.
-But your idea of what that content is may not be as fully sketched out as you think.
+That is because thriving on social media is about posting quality content that uniquely appeals to your audience.
+However, your idea of that content may not be as fully sketched as you think.

 Chances are your competitors have made realizations they’re leveraging to optimize their social media content for better performance.
-And you can learn those secrets without going through the same trial-and-error they likely endured.
+You can learn those secrets without going through the same trial-and-error process they likely endured.

 When your competitors’ social media content strategy shifts, tracking it can help you see exactly what they’ve changed.
 Further tracking can show you if it was a worthwhile move and the results it’s driving.